This blog may contain affiliate links. Read our disclosure policy for more info.

 They say what gives a beer its clean taste is the quality of the water and here in Patagonia, they have access to some of the cleanest water sources on the planet.

 Around town, there are many different places you can try craft beer from a huge range of restaurants or even the local supermarkets.
-But if you really want to dive into Chile’s craft beer culture then be sure to visit either the Brew Gallery or Baguales.
+But if you really want to dive into Chile’s craft beer culture then be sure to visit Brew Gallery.

 There’s one dish in Patagonia that every lamb lover should try and that’s the traditional roast lamb.
 This style of roasting takes around 4 hours and is done over a bed of hot coals.
 If you pass by any lamb restaurant offering this dish you’ll likely see the lamb in the window cooking.

-I tried this lamb dish in Puerto Natales at a place called Kawesqar Cafe.
+I tried this lamb dish in Puerto Natales at a place called El Asador Patagónico.
 Here, they specialized in Chirrillo (BBQ) and it was amazing.
 Three of us shared the 3-person meat platter and it was almost too much!

-If you’re traveling with others who don’t like lamb or you don’t eat lamb yourself, then there’s plenty of other options including the really good quality local salmon with mashed potato that’s to die for!
+If you’re traveling with others who don’t like lamb or you don’t eat lamb yourself, then there are plenty of other options including really good quality beef with lots of options for sides that are also to die for!

-Of course, Kawerqar Cafe isn’t the only place who sells this style of lamb, so hit the streets and let your nose lead the way!
+Of course, El Asador Patagónico isn’t the only place that sells this style of lamb, so hit the streets and let your nose lead the way!

 Free walking tours are the best way to get to know a city without breaking the bank.
 In Puerto Natales, you can join the Natales A Pie Free Walking tour every day at 10 am.